jpasikainen/tira/documentation/implementation.md

 | 2048         | 0%  | 0%  | 0%   | 0%   | 10%  | 14%  | 48%   |
 | Mean score   | 696 | 836 | 4096 | 4112 | 6779 | 7492 | 10477 |

+In conclusion, when using depth 7, there's ~50% chance that the solver scores 2048 and wins the game.
+As seen on the table, the solver wasn't able to merge tiles to get higher than a 2048 tile.

 ## Current Shortcomings and Future Improvements
 Change tiles to 64bit integer.
 Improve heuristics.